omen23/ffmpeg-ffnvcodec-explanation/README.md

   --disable-videotoolbox   disable VideoToolbox code [autodetect]
 ```

 Should the standard compilation not fit your needs (you have the need to link in specific libraries/dont need some libraries or you want to enable/disable specific features) then you can change the build-rules in `~/devel/ffmpeg/ffmpeg-4.0.2/debian/rules`
 The headers installed in **1.
 Install the nv-codec-headers package** will enable `ffnvcodec vdpau nvenc nvdec cuvid` (***NVDEC is just a rebranding of CUVID***)
 ```
 sudo apt build-dep ffmpeg
-mkdir -p ~/devel/ffmpeg
-cd ~/devel/ffmpeg
-sudo apt source ffmpeg
-cd ffmpeg-4.0.2 # cd ffmpeg-x.x.x [x.x.x represents the version number]
+sudo apt install libx264-dev libfdk-aac-dev mkdir -p ~/devel/ffmpeg cd ~/devel/ffmpeg sudo apt source ffmpeg cd ffmpeg-4.0.2 # cd ffmpeg-x.x.x [x.x.x represents the version number]
+# use your editor of choice and add
+nano debian/rules
+# --enable-libx264 \
+# --enable-nonfree \
+# --enable libfdk-aac to the CONFIG :=
 debuild -us -uc -b
 cd ..
 rm libavcodec58* # creates package conflicts - if ffmpeg complains about library configuration mismatches don't worry, it's not broken